|GNED 101: An Introduction to Arts and Sciences|

 These trips vary each year and are subject to availability and eligibility requirements.
 Additional fees apply.

-Nutrition and food management is a $115 billion global industry and growing, according to Nutrition Business Journal.
-Our graduates have a wide range of career options ahead of them including working in:
+Nutrition and food management is a large global industry and growing.
+With a continually increasing focus on health, nutrition and keeping fit for life, careers in food and nutrition are sustainable.
+Our graduates have a wide range of career options including working in:

 Potential jobs include: